jeyakatsa/Ecare/Readme.md

 Ecare was born out of the ashes of a cryptocurrency ecosystem in 2019 created to lift artists & storytellers out of poverty; Novestic.
 Though Novestic gained 600+ users pre-product release, it needed a specific infrastructure in order for it to maintain a successful ecosystem that did not yet exist; Ecare.

-#### ECARE, is an Ethereum Combinatorial Auction Rate Exchange meant to facilitate a self-sustaining exchange rate ecosystem for public good tokens.
+#### ECARE, is an Ethereum Combinatorial Auction Rate Exchange meant to facilitate a self-sustaining ecosystem immune to bear-market volatility.

 ### Motivation: